 Application Materials Due: Wednesday, October 18th by 4:30 pm.

 William L. Bucknall Excellence in Teaching Award Description

-The William L. Bucknall Excellence in Teaching Award is a $25,000 award supported by former University of New Haven Board of Governors Chair and distinguished alumnus Bill Bucknall ’63 A.S.,’65 to recognize exemplary teaching by full-time faculty at the University.
+A $25,000 award supported by former University of New Haven Board of Governors Chair and distinguished alum Bill Bucknall ’63 A.S.,’65 to recognize exemplary teaching by full-time faculty at the University.
 Recipients will be recognized for outstanding instruction both inside and outside the classroom.
 Evidence of engaged teaching practices should be demonstrated throughout the recipient’s teaching portfolio, and a progressive record of leading high-impact experiential activities with students outside typical instructional settings is also required.
 Faculty scholarship and service performance should meet or exceed departmental expectations for promotion in rank.

 The $25,000 award will be distributed as a $15,000 one-time payment to the award winner soon after the award event that will take place in November 2023, with a $10,000 budget provided during the 2024 calendar year to cover expenses related to professional development (e.g., conferences or workshops), teaching and research expenses/resources (e.g., classroom supplies, student field trips, guest speaker travel expenses, equipment, software or other technology for teaching, or a stipend for a teaching assistant), or other expenses related to innovative teaching practices or assessment.